-This load sensor may be used to sense load in any three-phase circuit.
-Some examples of its use include sensing the load on a generator, the plant load on a utility, or other power exported to a utility.
+These load sensors may be used to sense load in any three-phase circuit.
+Some examples of their use include sensing the load on a generator, the plant load on a utility, or the power exported to a utility.

 Power is measured in kilowatts and is calculated as follows: